ODBC-ODBC Bridge

 • Contains a demonstration ODBC application (with source) that connects to an ODBC data source.

-• Includes the unixODBC Driver Manager on Unix platforms and the Microsoft Driver Manager on Windows.
+• Includes the unixODBC Driver Manager on Linux and UNIX platforms.

-• Supports fallback OOB servers to increase service availability.
+• Supports fallback ODBC-ODBC Bridge servers to increase service availability.
 If the primary server is unable to service a request, fallback servers can be swapped in and out automatically without interruption of service.

 Server

-• Uses native OS authentication to protect access to your data sources and the OOB HTTP Administration Server.
+• Uses native operating system authentication to protect access to your data sources and the ODBC-ODBC Bridge HTTP administration server.

-• Lets you secure data transmitted across the network from the OOB client by using an encrypted connection.
+• Lets you secure data transmitted across the network from the ODBC-ODBC Bridge client by using an encrypted connection.
 This protects your private data from attackers who try to capture unencrypted data by using a packet sniffer.

-• Supports access control rules that let you restrict access to the OOB Server by user, machine or network address.
+• Supports access control rules that let you restrict access to the ODBC-ODBC Bridge server by user, machine, or network address.

-• Can protect thread-unsafe ODBC drivers when accessed from a multi-threaded application.
+• Protects thread-unsafe ODBC drivers when accessed from a multi-threaded application.

-• Provides statistics on uptime, CPU usage, total connections, total successful connections, active connections, peak concurrent connections, time of last connect and disconnect and list of connecting clients.
+• Provides statistics on uptime, CPU usage, total connections, total successful connections, active connections, and peak concurrent connections.

-• Can display a list of configured System DSNs in the HTTP Administration Server.
-The System DSNs are therefore visible in any Web browser.
+• Displays a list of configured system data sources in the HTTP administration server.
+The system data sources are therefore visible in any Web browser.

-• Can limit the total number of concurrent connections or connections from a particular client.
+• Limits the total number of concurrent connections or connections from a particular client, if you require this.
 Also logs all clients that have connected.

-• Supports access control lists that let you restrict access to DSNs by user, machine or network address.
+• Supports access control lists that let you restrict access to data sources by user, machine, or network address.

-• Can restrict remote access to the HTTP Administration Server by user, machine or network address.
-Remote access can also be disabled entirely.
+• Restricts remote access to the HTTP administration server by user, machine, or network address, if required.
+Remote access can also be turned off entirely.

-• Allows individual HTTP Administration Server pages to be password protected or disabled.
-For example, the pages that let you change OOB configuration settings, browse DSNs and their underlying databases.
+• Allows individual HTTP administration server pages to be password protected or turned off.
+For example, the pages that let you change ODBC-ODBC Bridge configuration settings or browse data sources and their underlying databases.

 • Allows these statistics to be exported to timestamped file: average connections per minute, connections per client.